With UIG and UCG

 UIG designs and builds new air separation plants and liquefier systems, nitrogen plants, oxygen plants and similar gas and liquid products facilities.
 UIG also relocates, reconditions and upgrades used nitrogen, oxygen and air separation plants.

 Both UIG and UCG utilize a mix of in-house resources and specialized contract resources to support the full array of their activities in a cost-effective and highly responsive fashion.
-Activities include project development, project management, process design, cold box design, plant layout, mechanical and civil design, electrical, controls and instrumentation design, procurement, construction, plant relocation and refurbishment, commissioning, start-up, and operations and maintenance of UIG-owned and customer-owned plants.
+Activities include project development, project management, process design, cold box design, plant layout, mechanical and civil design, electrical, controls and instrumentation design, procurement, construction, plant relocation and refurbishment, commissioning, start-up, and operations and maintenance of both UIG-owned and customer-owned plants.

 Consider Employment with UIG and UCG